ebkalderon/terminus/content/_index.md

 # Hello there! 👋🏼

-Welcome to a demo of `zola-theme-terminal`, a minimal dark theme for the [Zola](https://www.getzola.org/) static site generator.
+Welcome to a demo of `terminus`, a minimal dark theme for the [Zola](https://www.getzola.org/) static site generator.
 This theme was loosely inspired by these sources: